morganmayday/tayen-core/archetypes/maven/warden.md

 #### Cunning Lore
 A first-level warden that makes any Recall Lore check to _recall_ lore about a target can spend a Cunning Die to _recall_ one additional piece of lore, regardless of whether they succeed or fail on the check.

+#### Hold Shut the Gate
+A first-level warden can attempt to _forbid_ creatures from crossing thresholds willingly.

+The warden begins a call-and-response with a creature as a major action, setting aside a Cunning Die.
+They must tell the creature a new reason it cannot cross the threshold each turn, then tick down their Cunning Die.
+The creature cannot cross the threshold willingly while the die remains.

+A creature can still attempt to affect the warden, force them to stop speaking, or similar, but the warden receives a bonus on all instigated contests equal to the Cunning Die's number.

 #### Intuit
 A first-level warden gets a +1 grit bonus on all Recall Lore checks to _intuit information_ per Grit they're missing.